 Procurement and Services

-The University spends over £25m on the procurement of goods and services, much of which has a significant environmental impact.
-All staff and students, especially those with responsibility for procuring large quantities of goods are urged to consider if the procurement of the goods is actually necessary.
+The University spends over £34m on the procurement of goods and services, much of which has a significant environmental and social impact.

-Dr Webber, University Secretary, is responsible for implementing the Delivery Plan for sustainable procurement within the University.
-The Finance Team are progressing with the Plan at Edinburgh Napier.
+Dr Webber, University Secretary, is responsible for leadership on sustainable procurement within the University.
+The Procurement Team manage ongoing work on sustainable procurement.
 Contact Andrew Foulner for more information or visit the Finance intranet pages.

 Edinburgh Napier has an Ethical Financial Investment Policy.
 Developed in 2006, the Policy is discussed annually by the Environmental Sustainability Advisory Group (ESAG).